mdtanker/polartoolkit/README.md

 ### Development version

-You can use pip, with the above created environment, to install the latest source from GitHub:
+You can use pip, with the above-created environment, to install the latest source from GitHub:

 ```
 pip install git+https://github.com/mdtanker/polartoolkit.git